 Help address homelessness in our community.

-On January 26, 2022, volunteers across Kern County will come together to count the number of people experiencing homelessness in our communities.
+On February 24, 2022, from 3:30 AM – 10 AM PST, volunteers across Kern County will come together to count the number of people experiencing homelessness in our communities.
 The Point in Time (PIT) Count provides a snapshot view of homelessness in our cities and county.
 We depend on an accurate PIT Count to receive adequate funding and ensure proper allocation of resources and energy to address homelessness.

 Volunteers are the lynchpin of our PIT Count.
 We depend on hundreds of everyday citizen volunteers to canvass our communities and make sure every one of our neighbors experiencing homelessness is counted.